sensu/sensu-docs/content/sensu-go/5.19/reference/checks.md

 ### PowerShell script in check commands

 If you use a PowerShell script in your check command, make sure to include the `-f` flag in the command.
+The `-f` flag ensures that the proper exit code is passed into Sensu.
 For example:

 {{< language-toggle >}}